Yara-khattab/StudyVibe/README.md

 # Teamwork & Collaboration 🤝

-StudyVibe was developed collaboratively by Team Devors.
+StudyVibe was developed collaboratively by Team Devoras.

 The project involved:
 - Frontend development